Cancer Prevention Diet

-Here are a few tips that will help you get the most benefits from eating all those great cancer-fighting vegetables:
+Here are a few tips that will help you get the most benefits from eating all those great cancer-fighting foods, such as fruit and vegetables:

-- Wash all fruits and vegetables.
+Wash all fruits and vegetables.
 Use a vegetable brush for washing.
 Washing does not eliminate all pesticide residue, but will reduce it.
-Choose organic produce if possible, grown without the use of pesticides.
+Choose organic produce if possible, grown without the use of pesticides or GMOs.

 Carcinogens are cancer-causing substances found in food.
 Carcinogens can form during the cooking or preserving process—mostly in relation to meat—and as foods start to spoil.
 Examples of foods that have carcinogens are cured, dried, and preserved meats (e.g. bacon, sausage, beef jerky); burned or charred meats; smoked foods; and foods that have become moldy.
 Here are some ways reduce your exposure to carcinogens:

-- Choose fresh meats instead of cured, dried, preserved, or smoked meats.
+Choose fresh meats, ideally organic and grass-fed, instead of processed meat that has been cured, dried, preserved, or smoked.

 - Chicken breast, skinless, boneless, grilled, well done